 In an era where photography is ubiquitous and cheap, maybe there is a way to make memories precious again.
-Re-Collection grants the user the ability to take and send photos to one other special person who is living far away.
-Gradually, the two people gather unique collections of photos that print in random order, adding an element of surprise and delight to these treasured relationships.
+Re-Collection grants the user the ability to take and send photos to a family member who is living far away.
+Gradually, the two gather unique collections of photos that print in random order, adding an element of surprise and delight to these treasured relationships.

 four participants who are in long-distance familial relationships, and conducted different methods of gathering insights, such as artifact analysis and role-playing.
 We asked them what they found most painful about being apart, and what they most miss about their loved one.
 We noticed that although people tended to really treasure these relationships, they often did not feel as much of a need to keep in touch compared to friend or romantic relationships, as there was a deeper sense of security already present in the relationship.